Service

 What this requires — and why it needs early coordination

-A dedicated make-up air duct penetration
+A dedicated make-up air inlet ducted to outside

 Duct routing resolved at design stage